 As has been experienced in Sikkim earlier, with the coming in of a large number of people of diverse religions for mega projects, there is a sudden increase in the places of worship which has an impact on the existing cultural and religious landscape and practices.

 Dzongu, which in Tibetan means the head of the Dzongs or head of the District, is a region in North District of Sikkim State.
-Majority of the inhabitants are the authotoctons of the region or the Lepcha.
-The lepcha community believe the almighty Creator "id Bu dey rum" created the First human being there and then after the Lepcha spread all other places" The Lepcha being natural worshippers and shamanism believe that the soul does not die but by the powers of the Muns (female priest) are all relocated in the hills, dales and the mountain in this region below the mighty Khangchendzonga.
+Majority of the inhabitants are the authochtons of the region or the Lepcha.
+The Lepcha community believe the almighty creator "id Bu dey rum" created the first human being there and thereafter the Lepcha spread to all other places.
+The Lepcha being natural worshippers and shamanists believe that the soul does not die but by the powers of the Muns (female priest) are all relocated in the hills, dales and the mountain in this region below the mighty Khangchendzonga.

-The Tolung Monastery houses somee of the largest and most pricesless relics and treasures dating back to 8th century.
+The Tolung Monastery houses some of the largest and most priceless relics and treasures dating back to the 8th century.

-The Zee Chachu, below the remote Sakyong and Pentong Village is one of the most sacred officially notified Hot Spring. this will be more or less submerged by the Panan Hydro Project.
+The Zee Tsachu below the remote Sakyong and Pentong villages is one of the most sacred officially notified hot springs.
+This will be more or less submerged by the Panan Hydro Project.

-Above Tolung Monastery, lies the sacred Kishong lake, which is in the shape of the Guru Rimpoche's hat. the lake is split in between by weed resembling rice plant in that altitude.
+Above Tolung Monastery lies the sacred Kishong lake which is in the shape of Guru Rimpoche's hat.
+The lake is split in between by weed resembling rice plants in that altitude.

-The Dzongu Assembly constituency is reserved constituency where in so far Technically only a Lepcha could represent, how ever now due to the new reorganization/delimitation of the assembly constituencies and the possible setting up of the Labour camps and Staff colony of the power Projects in the areas around Mangan, Thingchim and Mangshila will not only enable a non Lepcha to contest in that constituency but due to the infusion of the more non Lepcha voters.
-It might eventually result in a Lepcha never representing this constituency thereby depriving the Autochthon of the State from ever having an political voice in their own land.
+The Dzongu Assembly constituency is a reserved constituency which, technically, only a Lepcha could represent.
+However, the new organization/delimitation of the assembly constituencies and the possible setting up of labour camps and staff colonies of the power projects around Mangan, Thingchim and Mangshila will not only enable a non-Lepcha to contest in that constituency.
+The infusion of more non-Lepcha voters might eventually result in a non-Lepcha representation of the constituency thereby depriving the autochthons of the state from ever having a political voice in their own land.

 | SATYAGRAHA |